mimiaigen/vibephysics/README.md

 > ⚠️ **Important**: This package requires Python 3.11.
 Python 3.12 and later versions are not compatible with the current version of bpy.

 ### Dependency
-We use the [Open Duck blender model](https://github.com/pollen-robotics/Open_Duck_Blender) as demo purpose.
+- **Open Duck**: We use the [Open Duck blender model](https://github.com/pollen-robotics/Open_Duck_Blender) as demo.
 We do not own the model.
 Please refer to the original github repo.
+- **Unitree Go2**: We use the [Unitree Go2 USD model](https://huggingface.co/datasets/unitreerobotics/unitree_model).
+The model is auto-downloaded when running Go2 examples.
+We do not own the model.

 ## Installation